Rule of the Bone: Characters

 Chapman Dorset (a.k.a.
 Chappie, Bone) is the protagonist of the book.
 He is a 14-year-old drug dealer living in upstate New York with his mother and his abusive stepfather.
 He runs away from home to live with his best friend and a biker gang.
 Bone, although a hardened drug dealer on the outside, is revealed to be quite compassionate, wanting to free an abused girl named Froggy from her captor and to return his mentor I-Man back to his home.
 In the end he gives up on family.

 I-Man is Bone's mentor and becomes his closest friend.
-He is a Rastafarian migrant worker living illegally in upstate New York, in an old school bus that has been emptied and fixed up.
+He is a Rastafarian migrant worker living illegally in upstate New York in an old school bus that has been emptied and fixed up.
 He flies home to Jamaica with Bone, where he returns to the drug trade.
-I-Man is not only Bone's mentor and close friend but he also becomes somewhat of a "father figure" to Bone, something that he has never been able to find in Ken and Doc.
+I-Man is not only Bone's mentor and close friend but he also becomes somewhat of a father figure to Bone, something that he has never been able to find in Ken and Doc.

 Paul Dorset (a.k.a.
-Doc) is Bone's estranged father who left his mother when Bone was young and moved to Jamaica.
-He has a relationship with Evening Star, and stays with her in Starport/the Mothership.
+Doc) is Bone's estranged father, who left his mother when Bone was young and moved to Jamaica.
+He has a relationship with Evening Star and stays with her in Starport/the Mothership.

 Rose (a.k.a.
 Froggy) is a little girl who was sold by her mother to Buster Brown, a pedophile.
 She is from Milwaukee.
 Bone saves her from her captor and she lives for some time in the bus with him and I-man.
 Eventually he pays to return her to her mother in Milwaukee.

 Russ is Bone's best friend at the beginning of the narrative.
 He is a 16-year-old school dropout and stoner.
 He worked at the Video Den before he was fired for stealing from the cash register.

 Evening Star is an American heiress/socialite in Jamaica who uses her house to constantly host elite American guests who come down to partake of her parties, which include frequent drug use, reggae music, and what amounts to prostitution with the locals.
 Her house is called Starport and nicknamed the Mothership by Bone.

 Buster Brown is a pedophile who bought Froggy from her mother.
-He is also the manager for a rap group called "The Soul Assassins".
+He is also the manager of a hip-hop group called theSoul Assassins.

 Ken is Mrs. Dorset's husband and Bone's stepfather.
 He is sexually abusive and an alcoholic.

 Bruce is the leader of an outlaw motorcycle gang, Adirondack Iron, which is based in Russ's apartment above the Video Den, where Bone stays when he first runs away from home.
-After the apartment catches on fire, Bruce goes back to save Bone, causing Bone to remember him fondly.
+After the apartment catches on fire, Bruce goes back to save Bone, which causes Bone to remember him fondly.